Oxsomi/core3/docs/graphics_spec.md

 - AtomicF32 means atomic exchange/read and atomic float add operations on a buffer.
 Images are optional.
 - AtomicF64 ^ except 64-bit.

+### Formats

+A lossless format is defined as "supported" if it has the following flags in the format properties when using a tiled/non linear layout (check  "49.3.
+Required Format Support" of the Vulkan spec).

+- VK_FORMAT_FEATURE_VERTEX_BUFFER_BIT.
+- VK_FORMAT_FEATURE_COLOR_ATTACHMENT_BIT
+- VK_FORMAT_FEATURE_STORAGE_IMAGE_BIT
+- VK_FORMAT_FEATURE_BLIT_DST_BIT
+- VK_FORMAT_FEATURE_BLIT_SRC_BIT
+- VK_FORMAT_FEATURE_TRANSFER_DST_BIT

+The following lossless formats have to be supported for a valid OxC3 implementation:

+- R8, R8s, R8u, R8i
+- RG8, RG8s, RG8u, RG8i
+- RGBA8, RGBA8s, RGBA8i, RGBA8u
+- R16, R16s, R16u, R16i, R16f
+- RG16, RG16s, RG16u, RG16i, RG16f
+- RGBA16, RGBA16s, RGBA16u, RGBA16i, RGBA16f
+- R32u, R32i, R32f
+- RG32u, RG32i, RG32f
+- RGBA32u, RGBA32i, RGBA32f
+- BGRA8, BGR10A2

+The following are required with VK_FORMAT_FEATURE_VERTEX_BUFFER_BIT only:

+- RGB32u, RGB32i, RGB32f

+The following depth stencil formats are required (meaning VK_FORMAT_FEATURE_SAMPLED_IMAGE_BIT and VK_FORMAT_FEATURE_DEPTH_STENCIL_ATTACHMENT_BIT are set):

+- D16, D32, D24S8.

+Only the following are not always supported properly by the Vulkan implementation (so certain devices might not support them and thus they won't support OxC3).
+OxC3 will still enforce them to be present.
+Minimum spec was enforced here and it seems like all targeted systems support them.

+- R8s, RG8s, RGBA8s
+- R16, R16s
+- RG16, RG16s
+- RGBA16, RGBA16s
+- D32, D24S8
+- BGRA8 (write is optional, but is enforced by OxC3.
+The rest is required)

+Lossy formats:

+- The following always have to be supported (this is already forced by the Vulkan spec):
+  - VK_FORMAT_FEATURE_SAMPLED_IMAGE_FILTER_LINEAR_BIT
+  - VK_FORMAT_FEATURE_BLIT_SRC_BIT
+  - VK_FORMAT_FEATURE_SAMPLED_IMAGE_BIT
+- All ASTC formats have to be supported if EGraphicsDataTypes_ASTC is on.
+- All BCn formats have to be supported if EGraphicsDataTypes_BCn is on.

+The following are optional: If they're not properly supported `GraphicsDeviceInfo_supportsFormat` or `GraphicsDeviceInfo_supportsDepthStencilFormat` will return false.

+- All ASTC formats have to be supported if EGraphicsDataTypes_ASTC is on.
+- All BCn formats have to be supported if EGraphicsDataTypes_BCn is on.

+- RGB32u, RGB32i, RGB32f if they allow all other required bits (as mentioned at the start) besides VK_FORMAT_FEATURE_VERTEX_BUFFER_BIT.
+- D32S8, S8.

+`GraphicsDeviceInfo_supportsFormatVertexAttribute` returns whether or not a format is applicable as a vertex attribute.
+The following are explicitly prohibited:

+- Any format that uses compression (ASTC or BCn).

 ## List of DirectX12 requirements

 - DirectX12 Feature level 12_1.